astronomer/docs/learn/templating.md

 ![Rendered Template view](/img/guides/renderedtemplate.png)

-## Using custom functions and variables in templates
+## Macros: using custom functions and variables in templates

 As discussed previously, there are several variables available during templating.
 A Jinja environment and Airflow runtime are different.
 You can view a Jinja environment as a very stripped-down Python environment.
 That, among other things, means modules cannot be imported.
 For example, this command won't work in a Jinja template: